No-Bake Malteser Cheesecake – Creamy & Easy Recipe

 CONS: Having to share it

-It’s time to finally introduce you to one of the most creamy and delicious desserts that I’ve ever made my no bake Malteser cheesecake.
-Trust me when I say, once you’re tried making a no bake cheesecake, there’s no going back!
+It’s time to finally introduce you to one of the most creamy and delicious desserts that I’ve ever made my easy to make no-bake Malteser cheesecake.
+Trust me when I say, once you’re tried making a no-bake cheesecake, there’s no going back!

-This ultimate slice of heaven is my favourite go-to dessert for when I need something a little show-stopping… and even when I just need to whip up a quick and easy dessert.
+This ultimate slice of heaven is my favourite go-to dessert for when I need something a little show-stopping – perfect for parties, celebrations or even when I just need to whip up a quick and easy dessert.

 I LOVE Maltesers – check out my Malteser fudge or Malteser rocky road!